natf17/shopify-embedded-app/README.md

 If desired, an H2-in-memory database can be configured when running integration tests.
 The single existing integration test activates the test profile.

 # TODOs
+- ShopifyInstallationRequestFilter -> rename to ShopifyRequestAuthenticationFilter
+- AutoOAuthTokenLoaderFilter -> rename to AutoOAuthTokenCheckFilter; sets property in ShopifyRequestAuthenticationToken if valid oauth token exists (checks client registration)
+- ShopifyOAuth2AuthorizationRequestResolver -> must only resolve if the user is authenticated,and property not set
+- `isTokenValid()` method in `AutoOAuthTokenLoaderFilter`
 - encode the token in DB
 -  build up ShopifyAppRequestCache so that it is a fully functional cookie-based request cache
 - add instructions for set up:
   - env vars: those in props file and active profile (export SPRING_PROFILES_ACTIVE=dev)
+- ShopifyAccessToken scopes should be a set, not a String